Hoops (TV series)

-Hoops is an American animated sitcom created by Ben Hoffman for Netflix that premiered on August 21, 2020.
+Hoops is an American adult animated sitcom created by Ben Hoffman for Netflix.
+It premiered on August 21, 2020, to extremely negative reviews.
 In December 2020, Netflix cancelled the series after one season.

 Premise

 Hoops follows Ben Hopkins, "a hot-headed, foul-mouthed high school basketball coach who thinks turning around his God-awful team will take him to the 'big leagues' and turn his miserable life around."